pradyut3501/road-trip-planner/README.md

 <br />Why:
 <br />Again, this would be a good filtering strategy for recipes, based on the user’s needs

+**HTA Approval (crusch):** Approved, again, just make sure there's a strong core algorithm — there seems to be lacking one right now, but I think you could come up with something.

 ### Idea 3: Vacation Planner
 Overview: The Vacation planner would generate a destination and itinerary for users unsure of where to travel next.
 The vacation planner would allow users to input their time frame and budget as well as what they look for in vacations and previous destinations that they liked/disliked.
 Given these inputs, the vacation planner would recommend several locations as well a sample itinerary.